henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

  Yet another approach would be to use a library such as [js-interop](https://github.com/applied-science/js-interop).
 Using that, you would write `(j/call foo :bar 1)` for the js equivalent `foo.bar(1)`.
-Type hints are not needed if you use that library, so that's definitely an option to consider.
+Type hints are not needed if you use that library, so it's definitely an alternative to consider.

 So, now that's all cleared up, which [dot-access](https://cljs.github.io/api/syntax/dot) is preferred, `a.b.c` or `(.. a -b -c)` ...?